RosemaryGonzaga/Final_Project_Asana_Clone/README.md

 ## Feature Spotlight: User Authentication

-Shavasaana incorporates robust user authentication, ensuring users can only view their own team's projects and tasks.
+Shavasana incorporates robust user authentication, ensuring users can only view their own team's projects and tasks.

 ---